JIC-CSB/dtoolai/docs/source/retraining.rst

     categories.
 IEEE Trans.
 Pattern Recognition and Machine Intelligence.
     origin: http://www.vision.caltech.edu/Image_Datasets/Caltech101/

+This version of the CalTech data contains just two object classes - llamas and hedgehogs.
+We'll train a network to be able to distinguish these.

 Retraining the model
 ~~~~~~~~~~~~~~~~~~~~

-Now we can run the retraining process. dtoolAI provides a helper script to
+Since we have data available, we can immediately run the retraining process.
-apply its library functions for retraining a model and capturing metadata.
+dtoolAI provides a helper script to apply its library functions for retraining a
+model and capturing metadata:

 .. code-block:: bash